One way to strengthen the hip flexors is to practice lifting one knee to the chest while balancing on one leg.

 As a preparation for a exercising your hip flexors in seated forward bend, first sit upright and practice creating an upward pullon your legs one at a time.

-If you have trouble with the idea of pulling up on your leg, or you have difficulty activating your quads and hip flexors in general, this Video helps you to overcome your difficulties.
+If you have trouble with the idea of pulling up on your leg, or you have difficulty activating your quads and hip flexors in general, the Basic Muscle Control for Quads, Hip Flexors, Hamstrings and Glutes video is designed to help.
+It includes the basic exercises plus the "no-fail" exercises that I resort to for teaching my students to feel and control these muscles.